Mexico Drug War Fast Facts

 August 25, 2010 - The bodies of 72 migrants from South and Central America are discovered on a ranch in Tamaulipas state.
 It is believed the 58 men and 14 women were kidnapped by the Los Zetas cartel and killed for refusing to traffic drugs.

-August 30, 2010 - Mexican authorities announce that they have captured Edgar Valdez Villarreal, "La Barbie."
+August 30, 2010 - Mexican authorities announce that they have captured "La Barbie."

-September 10, 2010 - Mexican President Felipe Calderon tells CNN en Español, "We live next to the world's largest drug consumer, and all the world wants to sell them drugs through our door and our window.
+September 10, 2010 - President Calderon tells CNN en Español, "We live next to the world's largest drug consumer, and all the world wants to sell them drugs through our door and our window.
 And we live next to the world's largest arms seller, which is supplying the criminals."

 September 12, 2010 - A top leader in the Beltran Leyva cartel, Sergio Villarreal, is arrested in the city of Puebla.